 - Professional, personal service.
 Ours can’t be matched.
 Along with the safety of your funds, this should be your number one priority.

-- Trusted and safe.
-We are highly regulated and respected in the market.
+- Trusted, safe and respected in the market.
 So much so, that banks themselves use us.

 - Best exchange rates.
 We will not be beaten on price.